Pertussis Booster Video:

 Parents: Get Your Preteens and Teens Immunized!

-entering 7th grade students will need
+entering 7th grade students need

 to provide proof of a Tdap shot before starting